gurpreetkaurmahun/gurpreetkaurmahun/README.md

 👋 Hi, I’m Gurpreet, you can call me Priti.

-👀 I'm a Business Analyst based in New Delhi.
+👀 I Worked as a  Procurement Specialist in New Delhi.

 ✨ I'm a polyglot with beginner to intermediate level skills in Python, JavaScript, HTML and CCS.